Kate is a mother of two and holds a Bachelor of Science (B.S.) degree from Sonoma State University. She's also a passionate researcher.

 This indicated to me that this powder, as harmless as it was, was completely contained inside the bed.
 So unless you have habits of cutting open your mattresses and eating the contents, you aren’t going to be ingesting any of this harmless powder anyway.

 This powder really is nothing to worry about.
 You are not going to be exposed to it at all with your Purple mattress but even if you were, it’s as safe as plastics come.
 If you are concerned about this plastic powder then you better be concerned almost every other plastic product in your house first.
-You are much more likely to be exposed to those plastics than you are this plastic powder which is fully contained inside the mattress.
+You are much more likely to be exposed to those plastics than you are this plastic powder that is fully contained inside the mattress.

 There is also a Reddit forum discussion regarding this topic where a Purple representative actually participated in the discussion.
-This forum discussion can be found here.

-It is also common knowledge that many vacuum sealed products such as “mattresses in a box” have had serious off-gassing issues.
+It is also common knowledge that many vacuum-sealed products such as “mattresses in a box” have had serious off-gassing issues.
 Most products that use petroleum-based substances in their construction have at least some level of off-gassing, but I've read that mattresses are significantly prone to this.
 My first task was to make sure this mattress was safe for me and my family.

 Off-Gassing of the Purple Mattress